brunorijsman/dske-python/docs/protocol-guide.md

 nodes.
 The clients do not establish PSRD with directly with each other;
 instead, the clients establish PSRD with the hubs.

-As an example, let's say we have two clients Carol and Celia, and one hub Hank, and let's say Carol and Celia want to agree on a key.
+As an example, let's say we have two clients Carol and Celia, and one hub Hank.
+And let's say Carol and Celia want to agree on a key.
 First, Carol and Hank agree on a local Carol-Hank key using the mechanism described above.
-Then, Celia and Hank agree on a local Celia-Hank key using, again, the mechanism described above.
+Then, Celia and Hank agree on a local Celia-Hank key, also using the mechanism described above.
 Finally, the end-to-end Carol-Celia key is established.
 Carol allocates some random bytes as the end-to-end Carol-Celia key.
 Carol sends the end-to-end Carol-Celia key to Hank, encrypting it using the local Carol-Hank key.